h-yzeng/Animated-Form/README.md

 For this project:
 - The entire project is written from scratch in vanilla HTML, CSS, and basic JS without any frameworks or pre-build code
-- I used two media queries for mobile sizing and laptop sizing adjustments
+- I utilized three media queries for mobile sizing and laptop sizing adjustments
-- Apply design principles including typography, color, and material design
+- Applied design principles including typography, color, and material design
-- Engaged in agile, iterative development, and documented with 30+ commits with informative comments
+- Engaged in agile, iterative development, and documented with 35+ commits with informative comments